Yegoroff/PlainElastic.Net/ReadMe.md

 var foundTweets = serializer.ToSearchResults<Tweet>(result);
 foreach (Tweet tweet in  foundTweets.Documents)
 {
   ...
 }
 ```

 As you can see *all parameters* passed to and returned from Get HTTP verb execution are just **strings**.<br/>
-This give us complete control over generated commands and queries.
+This gives us complete control over generated commands and queries.
 You can copy/paste and debug them in any ES tool that allows to execute JSON queries (e.g. CURL or ElasticHead ).

 ### Command building